 Selected leaders throughout history who have shaped and reformed their organizations during periods of great ambiguity.
 Case studies include Joshua Chamberlain (Civil War), Admiral Grace Hopper (World War II), Sir Ernest Shackleton (Antarctic Explorer), and others.

 Leading with Character

-The examples of Nelson Mandela, Winston Churchill, and Union General George Meade are used to illustrate the force of character as a conscious tool in shaping decisions and actions.
-Mandela's decision to secretly negotiate with the Apartheid government of South Africa while a prisoner, Churchill's strength of opposition to the appeasement of Nazi Germany, and Meade's insistence on the training and full engagement of his staff in his early career are studied to illustrate how an abiding knowledge of one's core moral principles drives and guides taking action against adversity in times of crisis.
+The examples of Nelson Mandela, Winston Churchill, and Union Gen. George Meade are used to illustrate the force of character in shaping decisions and actions.
+The convictions and choices of these three figures are studied to illustrate how an abiding knowledge of one’s core moral principles drives and guides taking action against adversity in times of crisis.
 Participants gain a vivid understanding of how character, manifested through moral courage, can drive sound judgment under pressure.

 Championing Diversity and Inclusiveness: The Integration of Professional Baseball

 The Championing Diversity and Inclusiveness program is designed for an audience with professional needs and sophistication beyond “sensitivity training.”
 The program’s purpose is to challenge and encourage leaders to actively engage elements of diversity in an inclusive and deliberate fashion.
 This program provides tools and language for action; participants will leave the program better able to serve as leaders for corporate diversity goals.
 Case studies of key personnel with the Brooklyn Dodgers provide a lens through which the mechanics and challenges of creating inclusive environments can be examined.